AsraFatima/ARMTemplate/README.md

 # Citrix Azure Capacity Management Template

-This template can be used to assign permissions to the Resource groups and Subscriptions as per the KB Article -
-<a href ="https://support.citrix.com/article/CTX224110" target="_blank" > :
+This template can be used to assign permissions to the Resource groups and Subscriptions as per the KB Article <a href ="https://support.citrix.com/article/CTX224110" target="_blank">

 # Pre-Requisites